-It all started when Oscar Camps, founder of Proactiva Open Arms, met Ousman Umar, who is currently the coordinator of Proactiva Open Arms in Africa.
+It all started when Oscar Camps, founder of Open Arms, met Ousman Umar.

 Ousman is a young Ghanaian man who, at the age of 12, had to leave his home in search of an education, a future, a life.
 Europe is the dream destination, but few are aware of the enormous risk, the cruelty and the high probability of death entailed in this journey.

-After 5 years, enduring hardships along the way, the death of travel companions and traumatic and inhuman experiences, Ousman arrived in Spain at the age of 17, where he was lucky to have the opportunity to achieve his goal: he has completed two university degrees and is currently studying a master's degree in International Cooperation.
+After 5 years, enduring hardships along the way, the death of travel companions and traumatic and inhuman experiences, Ousman arrived in Spain at the age of 17, where he was lucky to have the opportunity to achieve his goal: to get university education.

 So, in 2012, he founded NASCO Feeding Minds with his brother Banasco Seidu Nuhu: an organisation that provides educational tools and resources to create opportunities for vulnerable children in sub-Saharan Africa.